azproduction/lmd/README.md

 Big JavaScript application cause huge startup latency.
 A 1Mb of JavaScript initializes about ~600-3000ms! without touching any part of DOM.
 LMD is inspired by AMD and provides similar module interface.
 It evals module only when they are required.

-1. Modules are similar to AMD: there is a require, but no define (all defined on startup) nor exports (module function returns object)
+1. Modules are similar to AMD: there is a require, but no define (all defined on startup)
 2. LMD does not create globals
 3. LMD is standalone and tiny - only +300 extra bytes
 4. All modules are loaded at startup
 5. Each function-module is initialized (evaled) on demand
 6. LMD module is as easy to debug as normal JavaScript file
 7. Build system compresses JavaScript files using uglifyjs (or any other)
+8. lmd module can define object via return or module.exports/exports as CommonJS Module

 Installing
 ----------